-The calculation of transmittance coefficients $\tau_i$ and the used atmospheric input data are described in the method for the DNI.
-The clear-sky radiation is calculated each 20 minutes (10,30,50 minutes of each hour) for the maps and each 5 minutes (5,10,15,...,55,60 minutes each hour) for the time series.
-The influence of the clouds is taken into account hourly, therefore all maps (monthly and annual average daily sums) and time series are based on an hourly calculation of the radiation.
+The calculation of transmittance coefficients τ_i and the used atmospheric input data are described above in the section describing the method to retrieve DNI.

+The clear-sky radiation is calculated each 20 minutes (10, 30, 50 minutes of each hour) for the maps and each 5 minutes (5,10,15,...,55,60 minutes each hour) for the time series.
+The influence of clouds is taken into account hourly, therefore all maps (monthly and annual average daily sums) and time series are based on an hourly calculation of the radiation.
 The DLR/SUNY-model output for GHI is sampled at a 10km spatial resolution.

-Input Data Elevation For the airmass pressure correction, the elevation from the GLOBE database from the USGS U.S. Geological Survey [http://rockyweb.cr.usgs.gov/elevation/dpi\dem.html] is used, (Hastings and Dunbar, 1998).
+Input Data